 Young people who are transgender (or trans) feel powerfully that they wish to be — or are — a different gender from the one they were assigned at birth.
 They not only want to dress and act and be accepted as the other gender, but may feel extremely uncomfortable in their bodies.
 Some (though not all) transgender people want to change their bodies, through hormone therapy or surgery, to align with their gender identity.
 Girls who transition to become males are transgender males.
 Boys who transition to become girls are transgender females.

-The terminology around gender nonconformity is rapidly evolving.
+The terminology around gender identity is rapidly evolving.
 Terms kids might use include genderqueer, nonbinary, gender fluid, agender, two-spirit, demigirl or demiboy.
 But the definition of these terms might vary for different people.
 Dr. Woodward notes that it’s important for parents and clinicians to accept the labels kids choose for themselves, rather than imposing labels of their own, or jumping to conclusions about where the child’s identity will end up.
 Often the first step kids want to take is a name change that reflects a different gender — or no gender.

 What is gender dysphoria?

-Being trans or gender nonconforming is not a mental health condition on its own, and not all kids who question or change their gender suffer significant emotional distress.
+Being transgender is not a mental health condition on its own, and not all kids who question or change their gender suffer significant emotional distress.

 But for some kids the disconnect between their experienced gender and their assigned gender can result in the acute distress called gender dysphoria.
 These kids have a strong dislike of their sexual anatomy, a strong desire to be a different gender, and a strong desire to be treated as that other gender.